-Next to Fátima, the church near Braga is the most popular pilgrimage destination of Portugal.
-The neoclassical church is set in a park with old trees, lush flowerbeds and a small lake.
-The church was built next to a cross dating back to the 14th century.
-After several chapels were no longer able to absorb the growing pilgrim's stream, a large church was finally built in 1784, which, with its mountain terrace and baroque staircase, is considered the most beautiful pilgrimage destination in Portugal.
-The enormous staircase starts in Braga and leads over 581 steps to the forecourt of the church.
-Some pilgrims slip up the entire steps on their knees.
-If you prefer it more comfortable takt the cable car from 1882.
+Besides Fátima, the pilgrimage church near Braga is the most popular pilgrimage destination in Portugal.
+The neoclassical church is situated in a park with old trees, lush flower beds and a small lake.
+A cross stood on the site of the present church as early as the 14th century.
+After several chapels were no longer able to accommodate the growing stream of pilgrims, a large church was finally erected in 1784, which with its mountain terrace and baroque staircase is considered Portugal's most beautiful pilgrimage destination.
+The enormous flight of stairs begins in Braga and leads over 581 steps to the forecourt of the church.
+Some pilgrims climb up all the steps on their knees.
+The cable car, built in 1882, offers a more comfortable ride.

 Dam in the south of Peneda-Gerês National Park